pagliares/jpa-hands-on/README.md

 The examples in this repository cover a relatively simple part of the Titan system that focuses on the process of making a reservation for a ship.
 These examples will give you the opportunity to develop Ship, Cabin, TravelAgent, ProcessPayment and other entity beans.
 In this process you will need to create relational database tables to persist the data used in the examples.
 We assume that you are already familiar with relational database management systems and that you are able to create tables according to the provided SQL statements.

-### 01 - jpa-hands-on
+### 01 - A minimum JPA example in Java SE

+<a href="https://github.com/pagliares/jpa-hands-on/edit/main/README.md#outline">Back to Outline</a></br>
+<strong>Project source</strong>: Source_Code/O1/jpa-hands-on

+<strong> Introduction </strong>
 - This is a minimum JPA example in Java SE that communicates with a MySQL database.
 - It creates a CUSTOMER table in the jpa_hands_on database.
 - It populates the CUSTOMER table with one customer (Florentino Ariza)
 - It demonstrates how to use the EclipseLink JPA implementation.
 - It demonstrates how to generate autoincremented primary keys with MySQL.

 <strong>Imporant Note:</strong>